 The exact phrase can be heard here.

-The reaction to this phrase, played on without the bass line and the inner voices, by the Arab violinists was an immediate hearing of the maqam Hijaz.
-So they began improvising in the Arabic style, but just for an instant.
+When only the violins played this passage, the Arab violinists in the orchestra must’ve heard in it a type of maqam Hijaz.
+Almost instinctively they began improvising in the Arab style, but just for an instant, then stopped and returned to the Mozart.
+For me, it was an astonishing moment, full of life but also full of humor.
+Who would think that Mozart could inspire such sounds?
 Like many wonderful but ephemeral moments in life, it was an inspirational moment that it stayed with me all these years.

 Doubtless, my recollection of it has also changed.
 However, this phrase, and the reaction to it, are now at the heart of my violin concerto.
 On some level, I suppose I’m interested in why Mozart, and later Beethoven, were attracted to these ‘oriental’ figures.
 Also, why later they became grotesque ‘orientalist’ pieces that have caused all kinds of misunderstanding between “East & West”.
 But there is also some cause for optimism that these kinds of intersections can resonate across boundaries and cultures.